 It can be a bit of a hurry, and you might not get a lot of time in each place, but if you want a safe way to see some hard-to-reach places then overlanding might be a perfect idea for your career break.

 - AFRICA: Maasai Mara and Gorillas 24-Day Tour

 - SOUTH AMERICA: Rio to Quito through Brazil, French Guiana, Suriname, Guyana, Venezuela, Colombia, Ecuador

 Backpacking is probably the most famous of career break travel styles.
 By travelling light, costs can be kept low, making long-term travel relatively inexpensive.

-Alot of first-time backpackers start out on the well-worn routes of Southeast Asia and South America, which give an incredible breadth of experiences at prices which are comparatively low for Westerners.
+A lot of first-time backpackers start out on the well-worn routes of Southeast Asia and South America, which give an incredible breadth of experiences at prices that are comparatively low for Westerners.

 - 6 Month South America Backpacking Route